luisbosque/luisbosque.github.com/_posts/2013-12-20-orms-in-production.markdown

 - orm
 - opinion
 - reliability
+- performance
 ---

 Some days ago I complained about standard ORMs in twitter.
 My complains were supposedly a little bit out of context.
-So i'm goint to try to explain my opinion about it.
+So I'm goint to try to explain my opinion about it.

 First of all I need to admit that I use standard ORM's at work (at home I try to do write my own object mappers).
 However, using them doesn't mean that I'm blind and not able to see important problems about them.